-- 5.4 It is not the responsibility of academy staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our academy.
-Any member of staff or visitor to the academy who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6.
-All concerns about a child or young person should be reported without delay and recorded using the Trust approved online reporting system.
-Records should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome. - 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service CADS team or the Suffolk MASH on 0345 606 14 99.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Norfolk CADS procedures/ Suffolk MASH as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS or Suffolk MASH immediately.
+5.6 All concerns about a child or young person should be reported without delay and recorded using the Trust approved online reporting system of CPOMS.
+Records should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome.

+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service (CADS) 0344 800 8021team or the Suffolk Multi-Agency Safeguarding Hub (MASH) on 0345 606 14 99.
+All information and actions taken, including the reasons for any decisions made, will be fully documented.

+5.8 All referrals will be made in line with Norfolk CADS procedures/ Suffolk MASH as outlined in Appendix 3.

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS or Suffolk MASH immediately.
 Anybody can make a referral in these circumstances.
-If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with CADS, Suffolk MASH the Trust Head of Safeguarding or the police if: - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the headteacher, in which case contact must be made with the LADO and the Trust Head of Safeguarding). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/Principal.
-If any member of staff does not feel the situation has been addressed appropriately by the Headteacher/Principal, they should contact the Trust Head of Safeguarding/CADS directly with their concerns.
+If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher/Principal.
+Concerns should always lead to help for the child at some point.

+5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with CADS, Suffolk MASH the Trust Head of Safeguarding or the police if:

+- the situation is an emergency and the designated senior person, their alternate and the Headteacher/Principal are all unavailable. - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the Headteacher/Principal of the school.
+This should be raised with the DSL (unless the DSL is the Headteacher/Principal, in which case contact must be made with the LADO and the Trust Head of Safeguarding).

+5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher/Principal.
+If any member of staff does not feel the situation has been addressed appropriately by the Headteacher/Principal, they should contact the Trust Head of Safeguarding/Norfolk CADS /Suffolk MASH directly with their concerns.